-Over the centuries, many historians have presented the trial of Socrates as a parody of that time, claiming that the Athenian philosopher was forced to face charges invented by his fellow citizens because of ignorance.
+Over the centuries, many historians have presented the trial of the Greek philosopher Socrates as a parody of that time, claiming that the Athenian philosopher was forced to face charges invented by his fellow citizens because of ignorance.

-The death sentence of Socrates was the legal consequence of asking politico-philosophic questions of his students, which resulted in the two accusations of moral corruption and impiety.
+The death sentence of Socrates was the legal consequence of asking politico-philosophic questions of his students, resulting in the accusations of both moral corruption and impiety.

-At trial, the majority of the male-citizen jurors chosen by lot voted to convict him of the two charges; then, consistent with common legal practice voted to determine his punishment and agreed to a sentence of death to be executed by Socrates’s drinking a poisonous beverage of hemlock.
+At trial, the majority of the male-citizen jurors, who were chosen by lot, voted to convict him of the two charges; then, consistent with common legal practice, they determined that his punishment would be a sentence of death and that Socrates would be executed by the drinking of a poisonous hemlock beverage.

 Historians have traditionally claimed that Socrates created many enemies by openly criticizing prominent politicians.
-The trial gave them an opportunity to rid Athens of the philosopher, who was the unfortunate scapegoat of a series of disasters, including a plague and a military defeat, that befell the city.
+The trial provided them with an opportunity to rid Athens of the philosopher, who was the unfortunate scapegoat of a series of disasters, including a plague and a military defeat, that befell the city.

 Socrates: “the wisest and most just of all men”

 The trial and death of Socrates inspired the writers, artists, and philosophers to revisit the matter.
-For some, the execution of the man whom Plato called “the wisest and most just of all men” demonstrated the defects of democracy and of popular rule, for others the Athenian actions were a justifiable defence of the recently re-established democracy.
+For some, the execution of the man whom Plato called “the wisest and most just of all men” demonstrated the defects of democracy and popular rule; for others the Athenian actions were a justifiable defense of the recently re-established democracy.

 In The New Trial of Socrates in 2012, an international panel of ten judges held a mock re-trial of Socrates to resolve the matter of the charges levelled against him.

-Five judges voted guilty and five judges voted not guilty.
-Limiting themselves to the facts of the case against Socrates, the judges did not consider any sentence, but the judges who voted the philosopher guilty said that they would not have considered the death penalty a just form of punishment for him.
+Five judges voted ‘guilty’ while five judges voted ‘innocent.’
+Limiting themselves to the facts of the case against Socrates, the judges did not determine a sentence, but those judges who deemed the Greek philosopher guilty of charges admitted that they would not have considered the death penalty a just form of punishment for him.

 A more recent study by Cambridge Professor Paul Cartledge argues that the trial was legally just and Socrates was indeed guilty as charged.